moredip/blog.thepete.net/source/_posts/2013-09-13-assertions-in-page-objects.markdown

 bank_account_page.verify_has_listed_account_with_balance_of( 100.25 )
 ```

-This second example conforms to [Tell Don't Ask](http://martinfowler.com/bliki/TellDontAsk.html), the idea that it's more object-oriented to tell an object what you want than to ask it questions and then do the work yourself.
-However you could argue that it also violates [Single Responsibility Principle](http://www.codinghorror.com/blog/2007/03/curlys-law-do-one-thing.html) - my page object is now responsible for both abstracting over the page being tested and also performing assertions on that page's state.
+This second example conforms to [Tell Don't Ask](http://martinfowler.com/bliki/TellDontAsk.html), the idea that it's more object-oriented to *tell* an object what you want it to do, rather than to *ask* it questions about its state and then do the work yourself.
+However you could argue that the second page object example with embedded assertions also violates the [Single Responsibility Principle](http://www.codinghorror.com/blog/2007/03/curlys-law-do-one-thing.html) - my page object is now responsible for both abstracting over the page being tested and also performing assertions on that page's state.

 At this point we see there are valid arguments both for and against the inclusion of assertions in our page objects.
 This illustrates that software design is rarely about right and wrong, but almost always about trade-offs between different design choices.
 However today I realized that there's a feature of [Capybara](https://github.com/jnicklas/capybara) (and other similar UI testing frameworks) which in my opinion pushes the decision further towards complying with Tell Don't Ask and including the assertions in the page object.